-Dai Davies was Glamorgan`s first home-bred to make an impact in the County Championship
+Dai Davies was Glamorgan`s first home-bred professional to make an impact in the County Championship

-cricket.
-During a playing career from 1923 to 1939, the Llanelli-born all-rounder scored over 15,000 runs, and took 275 wickets.
-In addition he held 195 catches and was described by Jack Hobbs as the finest cover point he ever saw.
+During a playing career with the Welsh county from 1923 to 1939, the all-rounder scored 15,008 runs, and took 271 wickets.
+In addition, the Llanelli-born cricketer held 193 catches and was described by Jack Hobbs as the finest cover point he ever saw.

 Dai initially played Minor County cricket after the Great War for his native Carmarthenshire and was employed in a steelworks at Llanelli.
 His fine all-round performances drew the attention of the Glamorgan selectors, who were keen to blood local talent at county level.
 Dai`s chance eventually came in 1923 and his home debut amazingly followed a double nightshift and a hectic car journey to Swansea.
 As befitted a steel worker, Dai was never afraid of hard work, and over the next 16 years he became one of the county`s most consistent and reliable batsmen, with a career best score of 216 against Somerset at Newport in 1939.